samuelaguilera/sar-disable-rest-api/readme.txt

 By default, this plugin removes all filters and actions related to WordPress REST API, and returns a 404 error for requests sent to the REST API URL endpoints to completely disable it.

-**Other plugins will not disable REST API but only return an error, processed by the REST API, when a request is received.
-This plugin really prevents the REST API from handling any request.**
+Other plugins **will not disable REST API but only return an error, processed by the REST API**, when a request is received.
+This plugin **really prevents the REST API from handling any request.**

 Optionally you can set the **REST API setting in Settings -> General page** to "Logged In Only" for a less drastical action, to keep REST API access enabled but require the user to be logged in to accept the requests.